-$Note: The\ Database\ Table\ Schema\ can\ be\ viewed\ \ in\ the\ /usr/lib/perl5/site_perl/5.8.3/xCAT/Schema.pm\ file\ \ or\ by\ running\ the\ tabdump\ command.$
+Note: The Database Table Schema can be viewed in the /usr/lib/perl5/site\perl/5.8.3/xCAT/Schema.pm file or by running the tabdump command.

-TABLE DESCRIPTION NAME chain Lists action that occur during node install, node boot .
-Used by nodeset.
-1 . hosts List of hosts, alias hostname, ip addresses.
+TABLE DESCRIPTION NAME chain Lists action that occur during node install, node boot.
+Used by nodeset. hosts List of hosts, alias hostname, ip addresses.
 Used to update /etc/hosts with makehosts hmc List information about the hmc - hcp, username, password ipmi Lists information on the nodes IPMI interface - bmc, username, password ivm Lists information on the nodes IVM interface - hcp, username, password mac Lists mac address for each node. mp This is the management processor network.
-Whereas the mpa.tab lists the adapter, this table lists devices that are networked off that adapter via daisy chained networks, or in the case of Blade Center, an internal network mpa Lists the MPA, username and password for the nodes. networks Defines masks, gateways and DNS servers.
-Build my makenetworks command. nodehm Defines the hardware management method for each node. nodelist nodenst Defines all nodes and groups.
-4 Installation resources for the node. noderes installation resources for the node. nodepos Node physical location nodetype Node install type (osversion, arch, type) notification Lists the Perl modules and commands that will get called for changes in certain xCAT database tables. passwd user names and passwords used by xCAT scripts Passina and manes and passivites deed of ACMI scripts policy Table controls the policy for the execution of the xcat commands.
+Whereas the mpa.tab lists the adapter, this table lists devices that are networked off that adapter via daisy chained networks, or in the case of Blade Center, an internal network. mpa Lists the MPA, username and password for the nodes. networks Defines masks, gateways and DNS servers.
+Build my makenetworks command. nodehm Defines the hardware management method for each node. nodelist Defines all nodes and groups. noderes Installation resources for the node. nodepos Node physical location nodetype Node install type (osversion, arch, type) notification Lists the Perl modules and commands that will get called for changes in certain xCAT database tables. passwd user names and passwords used by xCAT scripts policy Table controls the policy for the execution of the xcat commands.